 Day 2- Amber Fort and Jaigarh Fort

 AMBER FORT is one of the most visited forts in India.
 It was the capital of the Jaipur state and the residence of the Rajput rulers.
 Its architecture is a fusion of Rajput and Mughal style.
-The best time to visit is from 8 AM to 5:30 PM.
+Whereas, the best time to visit is from 8 AM to 5:30 PM.
 To reach the entrance at the top, you can either walk uphill, ride on elephant back, or take your vehicle.
-The fort reopens again at 6:30 and is closed at 9:00 PM.
-Towards the bottom, Near the Maota Lake, the light and sound show is showcased.
+The fort reopens again for 6:30 – 9:30 PM.

 The fort consists of four courtyards, palaces, and halls.
-To the right of the primary courtyard also called jalebi chowk is a temple.
+Whereas, to the right of the primary courtyard also called jalebi chowk is a temple.
 The timing to visit the temple is from 6 AM until noon, and then again from 4 PM till 8 pm.

 I visited the fort around 10 AM and the next destination was Jaigarh fort.
-I had no idea that the two forts, Amber and Jaigarh are connected through a tunnel.
+The Amber Fort has a passage to Jaigarh fort through a tunnel.
 This idea fascinated me and I decided to take that route to reach the Jaigarh fort.
-The tunnel is 1.5 km long, but it took me a lot of time to reach as the temperature was soaring to almost 45 degrees.
-When you visit in summer, make sure you carry the essentials such as a water bottle, umbrella or hat, and wear comfortable clothes.
+Although the tunnel is 1.5 km long, it took me a lot of time to reach as the temperature was soaring to almost 45 degrees.
+As a result, When you visit in summer, make sure you carry the essentials such as a water bottle, umbrella or hat, and wear comfortable clothes.

-JAIGARH FORT was built in 1726 to protect the Amber fort.
-The fort was built by Jai Singh II, hence the name Jaigarh Fort.
-The fort is believed to be similar in design to the Amber Fort.
+Jai Singh II laid the foundation stone of the fort, hence the name Jaigarh Fort.
+The fort is similar in design to the Amber Fort.
 It is also called as Victory Fort, it houses the world’s largest canon known as The ” Jaivana “.